 The additional planning step required for the ModuleCeiling system is the for the integration of lighting or ceiling vents.
-To allow for the integration of these elements within the system once of the following options can be used:
+To allow for the integration of these elements within the system once of the following options can be used;

-- 1. Variable panels: the variable panels have a 300-800 long space within the panel where pipe is not fitted apart from on each edge of the panel, these cut into this during or after the panel installation. - the other panels used in the system (600mm or 625mm). - up with a supporting member behind the panel but avoiding pipes. - 4.
+- 1. Variable panels: the variable panels have a 300-800 long space within the panel where pipe is not fitted apart from on each edge of the panel, these panels can then be installed to allow a lighting or ventilation elements to be cut into this during or after the panel installation. - 2.
+An entire panel in the active ceiling can be removed and replaced with a blank panel, these panels can be 1000m to 2000mm long and match the width of the other panels used in the system (600mm or 625mm). - 3.
+Lighting could be planned to be surface mounted on the panels with this lining up with a supporting member behind the panel but avoiding pipes. - 4.
 To maximise the performance of the system lighting and ventilation elements could be kept outside of the active panel area.